Working with Pages

 • a Details view can link to a child page to edit the same record or insert child records.

-You can view child pages by clicking on the page in the page tree or from the links below each view:
+You can view child pages by clicking on the page in the page tree or from the links that you can add to each view:

-You'll often add child pages automatically when adding pages and views through the Quick Start wizard.
-For example, if you are adding a Grid view, you'll have options for adding child pages:
+You'll often add child pages automatically when adding pages and views through the left toolbox.
+For example, if you are adding a grid view, you'll have options for adding child pages:

 Page Settings